41835478/demhub/install.md

 end
 ```
 - Add `config.ssh.forward_x11 = true` as indicated in the above snippet
+- Add `config.vm.network "forwarded_port", guest: 9200, host: 62000` as indicated in the above snippet
 - `cd ~/workspace/demhub`
 - `larafullnew` (For commands breakdown, refer to aliases above)
 - `exit` in order to let all box changes take effect